Reef Team Survey Form and Instructions

 Diver Data

-List all survey divers, Time in, Bottom time, Depth, and the your estimate of the distance covered on the reef.
+List all survey divers, time in, bottom time, maximum depth, and your estimate of the distance covered on the reef.
+Fly your dive flag just before you put divers in the water.

 Bottom Material

-Record the type of reef and if the reef is scattered or continuous.
+Record the type of material on the reef and if the reef is scattered or continuous.
 Note the maximum height of the material or the wreck.
+State if the wreck is upright or degree of listing.
 Indicate the amount of growth because it indicates the age of the deposit.

 Bottom Composition

 Record if the bottom is sand and/or shell or mud.
 Test the hardness of the bottom by estimating the extent of penetration of your hand.
-To observe prevailing current, Look for ripples in the sand.
-Note the height and distance between the ripples.
-Note the direction of the ripples in the sketch and if any scouring or silting was observed.
+To observe prevailing current, look for ripples in the sand, and note the height and distance between the ripples.
+Note the direction of the ripples in the sketch and if any scouring or silting is present.
 The ripples are usually 90 degrees to the direction of the prevailing current.
-Note any new scouring, sanding , breakup or listing of a ship in your summary report.
+Note any new scouring, sanding, breakup, or listing of a ship in your summary report.

 Water Conditions